 Project description

 The successful PhD candidate will carry out their studies at the INRS Eau Terre Environnement Research Centre, located in downtown Quebec City.
-They will be part of the professor Bordeleau research team, which has 10-15 HQP (highly qualified personnel) from culturally diverse backgrounds.
-They will also interact with the teams of professor Pasquier, and of professors Giroux and Gloaguen, who are responsible for the geophysics components of the project, as well as with the industrial partners involved in the project.
+They will be part of the professor Pasquier research team, which has 10-15 HQP (highly qualified personnel) from culturally diverse backgrounds.
+They will also interact with the teams of professor Bordeleau, and of professors Giroux and Gloaguen, who are responsible for the geophysics components of the project, as well as with the industrial partners involved in the project.
 They will have access to state-of-the-art scientific facilities and benefit from a tailor-made training plan, adapted to their aspirations, which will enable them to acquire skills that are highly sought after in the work market.
-They will be encouraged to disseminate their results through the publication of scientific articles and presentations at conferences, with an opening to other modes of dissemination and knowledge transfer, in particular through vulgarization activities.
-They will also be eligible to become member of the Pôle géoscientifique de Québec (PGQ), a group of researchers from INRS and the Geological Survey of Canada (part of Natural Resources Canada) aimed at promoting geosciences to various audiences.
+They will be encouraged to disseminate their results through the publication of scientific articles and presentations at conferences, with an opening to other modes of dissemination and knowledge transfer, in particular through outreach activities.
+They will also be eligible to become member of the Pôle géoscientifique de Québec (PGQ), a group of researchers from INRS and the Geological Survey of Canada (part of Natural Resources Canada) aimed at promoting geoscience to various audiences.

 Start date